UFRN-URNAI/urnai-tools/singularity_recipe/README.md

 ## Building the image

 The image is built with all the needed basic libraries to run trainings on the StarCraft II environment.
-To start the building process, take a look at the config.json.example file, change it to suit your needs and rename it to config.json.
+To start the building process, take a look at the config.json.example file, change it to suit your needs (do *NOT* use relative paths, always use full file paths) and rename it to config.json.
 After this, run on a terminal:

 ```
 $ chmod +x build_sif.sh